Row over where Wellingborough's continental market could be held

 To encourage greater footfall to the market, a dedicated events space has been created and events are planned throughout the year to coincide with the relaunch of the market which is due to take place in early summer.

-The continental market has been invited to use this space but has to date declined to do so because the continental market operator says Market Street is the only viable location for the event.
+The continental market has been invited to use this space but has to date declined to do so.

 The application to hold the continental market on an alternative site within the town was considered by the cross-party market working group, who unanimously agreed to support the decision to refuse permission in line with council policy.